Discards: New Zealand

 The quota management system in place in New Zealand makes the discarding of most species of fish illegal.
-The ITQ system in New Zealand is a complex system, and when fish are landed by a fisherman without quota for a particular species, they have the option to buy quota from another fisherman, or the value of the overrun catch be surrendered to the state.
-In many cases the fishermen find it easier to discard the fish at sea than go through the complex system of landing the fish and then making it legal.
+The ITQ system in New Zealand is a complex system, and when fish are landed by a fisher without quota for a particular species, they have the option to buy quota from another fisher, or the value of the overrun catch be surrendered to the state.
+In many cases the fishers find it easier to discard the fish at sea than go through the complex system of landing the fish and then making it legal.

-There was a measurable increase in discarding immediately following the introduction of the ITQ system, despite the fact that fishermen were offered 10 per cent of the market price for fish landed outside quota.
+There was a measurable increase in discarding immediately following the introduction of the ITQ system, despite the fact that fishers were offered 10 per cent of the market price for fish landed outside quota.
 In an attempt to address this change, the New Zealand Government increased the percentage of market price paid to 50 per cent.
 The balance between offering an incentive to land discarded fish and the disincentive to catch fish over or outside quota limits is clearly a fine one, and dependent on the financial reward or penalty attached.

 European Union

 EU legislation currently states that there are total allowable catches for each species, which are sub-divided between European Union member states, the intention of which is to conserve fish stocks.
-The individual countries then use this figure as a basis for quota allocation to individual fishermen or fishermen organisations.
+The individual countries then use this figure as a basis for quota allocation to individual fishers or fishers organisations.
 The quota rules however require that any fish which is caught outside quota allowances or below minimum landing size be discarded and that it is an offence for a fishing vessel to be carrying on board any fish for which it does not have a valid quota or which is outside regulated size limits.
 This is an example of discarding practice being driven by political considerations.
 Years after difficult negotiations between stakeholders and member states, the EU updated the Common Fisheries Policy and included in Article 15 the Landing Obligation (Discard ban).
 Until 2019 the law will be implemented progressively.
 The Landing Obligation does not allow the fisher to land bycatches, it is the obligation to do so.
 All species subject to a regulation, like catch quotas or minimum sizes, have to be landed.
 However, these landings are not feasible for direct human consumption and are therefore expected to be used in the fish meal industry.
 The reform of the Common Fisheries Policy is based on regulation formats in Norway and Iceland.

 Hugh Fearnley-Whittingstall, a celebrity chef, led a campaign against this with a TV show called Hugh's Fish Fight, which successfully lobbied for a change in EU law to reduce the discards from thrown back fish in sea fishery.